-NorthEast Monitoring's ETel utility must be installed on your PC for Mobile Cardiac Telemetry (MCT).
-MCT is a feature that can be added to a DR400 in Event recording mode and allows for bidirectional communication between PC and the DR400 without patient interaction.
+NorthEast Monitoring's ETel utility must be installed on your PC in order for you to use the DR400 for Event recording.
+Additionally, ETel enables Mobile Cardiac Telemetry (MCT). which allows for bidirectional communication between PC and the DR400 without patient interaction.

-MCT allows you to request continuous recording for a period of time within the past 72 hours and also allows you to change any or all of the Auto Detect Settings during the event procedure.
+The ETel MCT feature allows you to request up to 10 minutes of continuous recording for a period of time within the past 72 hours and also allows you to change any or all of the Auto Detect Settings during the event procedure.